gbouras13/coatofarms/README.md

 2. Nanoplot QC for each input file (nanoplot.smk).
 3. Runs Emu on each sample and combine the output at the species level (emu.smk).
 4. Visualise the Emu output for each sample using Krona (krona.smk).
+    * The readcount of each post-qc filtered FASTQ file will also be generated and save in this step.

 # Input